Call us free on 0800 023 1273

 The Pool Grill: For casual dining, the Pool Grill is the best option onboard.
 Open for lunch, the Pool Grill offers standards like burgers, hot dogs and salads.
 It's a quick bite al fresco, for when you want something satisfying but not large.
 This restaurant is located right below pizza joint Spaccanapoli, so if you're craving pizza but your dining partner wants a veggie burger, eat at the Pool Grill.
 Tip: You won't see the poke bowl on the menu, but you should order it as an appetizer -- with tuna or chicken.

 Arts Café: One of the prettiest venues onboard, thanks to its light and bright décor, sophisticated artwork and floor-to-ceiling windows.
 Not really a restaurant, the Arts Café is more a snack spot that changes throughout the day.
 In the morning, you can find yoghurt parfaits, small egg or lox sandwiches and detox waters.
 For lunch, you'll get sandwiches and the like.
-Later in the day, its canapes and sweets.
+Later in the day, it's canapés and sweets.

 Silver Note: If you're looking for something truly different, look no further than Silver Note, which offers South American and Japanese fusion food.
 It's a menu of light bites, so diners usually select between two to four dishes; the waiters will make suggestions for the order in which you eat them.
 Silver Note also is a jazz club, so one night you might hear a trio, another a pianist.
 Regardless, the music is a lovely complement to the meal, serving as a pleasant backdrop but still entertaining.
 Reservations are required at Silver Note, where dinner isn't served until after 8 p.m.

 All-Around Dining: On those occasions when you just don't want to go out, All-Around Dining is your option.
-Silver Moon's room service menu is excellent, giving guests the extensive choices so they don't feel like they're missing something by not visiting a restaurant.
+Silver Moon's room service menu is excellent, giving guests extensive choices so they don't feel like they're missing something by not visiting a restaurant.
 Food is available 24/7, and it features many of the items you can find at Atlantide.
 Tip: You don't actually have to eat room service in your room.
-All-Around Dining allows you to order food to any location, any time that the restaurants aren't open.*
+All-Around Dining allows you to order food to any location, any time that the restaurants aren't open.

 For Fee

-Kaiseki (Dinner) $$: At dinner, Kaiseki offers an elevated Asian menu, with items such as surf and turf featuring a buttery lobster tail and Wagyu beef, chicken thigh skewers and marinated raw tuna.
+Kaiseki (Dinner): At dinner, Kaiseki offers an elevated Asian menu, with items such as surf and turf featuring a buttery lobster tail and Wagyu beef, chicken thigh skewers and marinated raw tuna.
 Tip: If you don't know where to start, try the chef's Omakase suggestions.

 Our Pick: SALT Kitchen is a winner for its rotating menu that places guests squarely in the heart of the destinations through food.
 For the sheer fun factor, visit The Grill.
 And grab a pizza at least once.